 The Spartans have won the NCAA Men’s Basketball Tournament twice.
 The first time came in 1979 when Magic Johnson led Michigan State to a final game over Indiana State, which was led by Larry Bird.
 The last title came in 2000.
 After disposing of Wisconsin in the Final Four, the Spartans went on to defeat Florida in the title tilt by a score of 89-76.

 The broadcast outlet for Michigan State games will vary, but they can usually be found on one of the major networks that cover NCAA contests.
-Included on that list is CBS, Fox, ESPN, and BTN.
-The Spartans have been a fixture in the Top 25 for several years running, so they’ve become quite the attraction on the national level as well.
+Included on that list is CBS, Fox, ESPN, and the Big Ten Network.
+The Spartans have been a fixture in the national top 25 for most of current coach Tom Izzo’s tenure, so they’ve become quite the attraction on the national level as well.

-In the all-time head-to-head series, Michigan State holds a slight 68-63 advantage over Michigan.
-As for overall records, the Spartans hold the lead with a record of 1,752-1,102 versus 1,523-1,051 for the Wolverines.
-The Michigan State Basketball program first took the floor in 1898, while Michigan first suited up in 1909.
+In the all-time head-to-head series, Michigan holds a 95-86 advantage (as of 2021) over Michigan in all-time contests.
+As for overall records, the Spartans hold the lead with a record of 1,754-1,114 versus 1,659-1,060 for the Wolverines.
+The Michigan State basketball program first took the floor in 1898, while Michigan first suited up in 1909.